About Disney Adulting

 Is Disney Adulting your full-time job?

 Unfortunately no, but who wouldn't want to blog, travel and shop Disney all day, right?
-During the day I'm living my passion as the head of a marketing department for an industry-leading software company in Scottsdale, Arizona.
+During the day I'm living my passion as the VP of Marketing for a marketing agency called LeadMD in Scottsdale, Arizona.